Intro to Indigo & Shibori (March 2023)

 Workshop Description

-Participants will learn the fundamentals of Indigo dyeing, using Shibori resist techniques – binding, stitching & clamping – on cotton yardage, an organic cotton bandana and an organic fine cotton shawl.
-The workshop will consist of two evening classes, one week apart, from 6 – 9pm, three hours each, equalling a total of six hours of instruction.
-Having a week between workshop evenings allows extra time for students to do more extensive stitching or binding on their pieces at home.
+Schedule: The workshop will consist of 2 evening classes, one week apart, from 6 – 9pm, 3 hours each, equalling a total of 6 hours of instruction.
+The week between workshop evenings is necessary for students to complete stitching their pieces at home.
+Indigo Dyeing will take place Week 2.

 • Indigo Vat supplies